|

 Handwriting and calligraphy are both forms of writing done by hand, so how are they different?

 If you’ve ever asked that question, this post is for you!
-I’m going to break down the differences between calligraphy and handwriting so you can see how the two actually compare.
+I’m going to break down the differences between calligraphy and handwriting so you can see how the two compare.

 Example of handwriting vs modern calligraphy.